Restorative Dentistry, Charleston, SC

 Root canals: If tooth decay is severe, the pulp at the center of your tooth

-removes the pulp, cleans your root canals, adds tiny posts for stability and
+can become inflamed or infected.
+During a root canal, an Endodontist (root canal specialist) removes the pulp, cleans your root canals, and may add tiny posts for stability and

 -